alex1815/react-native-code-test/README.md

 1. For run flow, call "yarn flow".
 2. Current React doesn't support hooks, so I can't use them
+3. I added flow, but it wasn't my main goal to cover all code with types (it was interesting experience)

 What the test app should do: